svg-sprite/svg-sprite/README.md

 `spritedir`   | Directory path   | Directory relative to the general CSS output directory where the SVG sprite will be created.
 Defaults to *svg*.
 `sprite`      | String           | Filename of the SVG sprite (preceding the `.svg` extension).
 Defaults to *sprite*.
 `prefix`      | String           | Prefix for all CSS rules (CSS and Sass file).
 Defaults to *svg* (results in `.svg-*` CSS selectors)
+`common`      | String           | If given and not empty, it will be used for creating a CSS selector that commonly defines the `background-image` and `background-repeat` properties for all the sprite images (thus saving some bytes by not unnecessarily repeating these properties for each image)
 `maxwidth`    | Integer          | Maximum width of single SVG images.
 Will be downscaled if necessary.
 Defaults to `1000`.
 `maxheight`   | Integer          | Maximum height of single SVG images.
 Will be downscaled if necessary.
 Defaults to `1000`.
 `padding`     | Integer          | Padding around the single SVG images in the sprite.
 Defaults to `0`.